AndrewLuyt/divvy-bikeshare/prepare-data.md

     -   We will want to obtain map data for Chicago so we can sensibly interpret the location information.
         -   Tableau can help with this visualization
+            -   has map data built-in
         -   Maps that show districting information (commercial, industrial, residential, etc) might be useful in teasing out usage patterns by user type.
+-   **Data has been limited to sources as new or newer than April 2020** to find only current trends.

 ## Data Rights